mahsaashouri/Loss-Function-BART-RMST/README.md

 ## Software

-* We have implemented an R package `BARTTrial` which is available for download [here](github.com/nchenderson/BARTTrial).
+* We have implemented an R package `rmstbart` which is available for download [here](github.com/nchenderson/rmstbart).